-The only symptom of melasma is change in skin color.
-However, this can cause distress abouthow you look.
+The only symptom of melasma is a change in skin color.
+However, this color change can cause distress about your appearance.

-The skin color changes aremost often an even brown color.
-They usually appear on thecheeks, forehead, nose, or upper lip.
-Dark patches are usually symmetrical (matching on both sides of the face).
+The skin color changes are most often an even brown color.
+They usually appear on the cheeks, forehead, nose, or upper lip.
+Dark patches are usually symmetrical.

 Exams and Tests

 Your health care provider will look at your skin to diagnose the problem.
-A closer exam using a Wood's lamp may help guide your treatment.
+A closer exam using a device called a Wood's lamp (which uses ultraviolet light) may help guide your treatment.

 Treatments may include: